greydanus/greydanus.github.io/idea-of-god.md

 ---
+title: "The Idea of God"
 layout: page
 permalink: /idea-of-god/
 includelink: true
 ---

+_"As water reflects the face, so one’s life reflects the heart." — Proverbs 27:19_

 <div class="imgcap_noborder" style="display: block; margin-left: auto; margin-right: auto; width:100%">
   <img src="/assets/idea-of-god/gutenberg.jpg">
 </div>

-_"As water reflects the face, so one’s life reflects the heart." — Proverbs 27:19_

 I’ve always enjoyed learning about how the world works.
 So growing up, I spent a lot of time reading and studying science.
 Over time, I came to believe that a person’s values and meaning in life are relative and should be constructed by each individual as they see fit.
 And so I endeavored to construct these things for myself.
 This cut me off from the people around me.
 And yet, the things I craved most were human connection, community, and the chance to have loving relationships.
 The more I lived according to my own rules, the more lonely I became.